gnosis/GECO/Proposals/InstantDX.md

 #### Payout Formula:

-The payout formula is written from the perspective of the InstantDX liquidity pool.
+_Note: The payout formula is written from the perspective of the InstantDX liquidity pool_

 **Payable1ToUser** = P0 * Q * LVR